The-going/evlproject/content/pipeline/porting/irqflow.md

 keep asserting the interrupt signal until the cause has been lifted in its own registers.
-At the same time, we might not be allowed to run the in-band handler immediately over the current interrupt context if the root stage is currently stalled, we would have to wait for the in-band code to accept interrupts again.
+At the same time, we might not be allowed to run the in-band handler immediately over the current interrupt context if the in-band stage is currently stalled, we would have to wait for the in-band code to accept interrupts again.
 However, the interrupt disable bit in the CPU would certainly be cleared in the meantime.
-For this reason, depending on the interrupt type, the flow handlers as modified by the pipeline code may have to mask the interrupt line until the in-band handler has run from the root stage, lifting the interrupt cause.
+For this reason, depending on the interrupt type, the flow handlers as modified by the pipeline code may have to mask the interrupt line until the in-band handler has run from the in-band stage, lifting the interrupt cause.
 This typically happens with level-triggered interrupts, preventing the device from storming the CPU with a continuous interrupt request.